|HOMEWORK ASSIGNMENTS AND SUBMISSION INSTRUCTIONS|

 in accordance with the course policies:

-For programming assignments, please only submit code, makefiles, and documentation - DO NOT submit binaries.
+For programming assignments, please only submit code, makefiles, and documentation - DO NOT submit binaries unless otherwise indicated.
 You can submit multiple times, but the last submission is what counts.
 Each submission will be time stamped.
 Submit early.
 When you submit the homework, you will not be able to see the files in that folder, but you can check your log (under class files) to check whether it was submitted successfully.

 Solutions to the homework assignments will generally be posted within a week after the assignment is due.